FreunzWa/FW_sync/medicine/womens/Gynaecology/fertility.md

         * NOT elevated BMI (rates of PCOS similar -- however ++BMI exacrbates INS resistance)
     + assoc with multiple endocrine dysfunction (insulin, LH, elevated androgens from the ovaries).
     + mx
-        * @hyperINS AND @++LH secreted @pit == ++theca cells produce androstenedione which circulates and is converted in peripheral tissues to testosterone (adrenergic clinical features) and estrogen
+        * @hyperINS AND @++LH secreted @pit (due to more frequent GnRH pulsatile surges) == ++theca cells produce androstenedione which circulates and is converted in peripheral tissues to testosterone (adrenergic clinical features) and estrogen
         * also @hyperINS == less SHBG == more free DHT from any source
         * @++androgens == inhibition of ovulation == anovulatory subfertility
-        * @no progesterone == estrogne chronically unopposed == HMB, high ratees of endometrial hyperplasia and cancer
+        * @no progesterone == estrogne chronically unopposed == HMB, high ratees of endometrial hyperplasia and cancer, so therefore usualyl treated with progesterone only pills
 - clinical
     + features
         * oligomenorrhoea (cycles >35 days or fewer than 9 periods per year), heavy menstrual bleeding